journeygroup/elmo/Readme.md

 # Why

 Simplicity.
 Elmo is a super lightweight, single-file, scaffold for creating static web features.
-You don't need to install anything (LAMP stack is fine), don't need to learn a templating language, you don't need a package manager, and you're ~~free~~ encouraged to hack it.
-At its core, Elmo is less than 200 lines that can be run dynamically for development, or output to static files for production.
+You don't need to install any special tools (LAMP stack is fine), don't need to learn a templating language, and you're ~~free~~ encouraged to hack it.
+Elmo is less than 200 lines that can be run dynamically for rapid development, and produce static files for production.

 The name comes from [the natural static electricity phenomenon, St. Elmo's Fire](http://en.wikipedia.org/wiki/St._Elmo's_fire).

 # Usage

+### Installation

+The easiest and quickest way to install Elmo is via composer:

+	composer create-project schroeder/elmo your-project-name

 ### Routes